 Directive Description

-BLOCK Specifies the block number for an alias created by the ${\tt SYMBOL}$ directive.
+BLOCK Specifies the block number for an alias created by the SYMBOL directive.

 EXTERN, IMPORT Imports an external symbol.

 OVERLAY Recognized but ignored.

 PUBLIC Exports symbols to other modules.

 PUBWEAK Exports symbols to other modules, multiple definitions allowed.

 REQUIRE Forces a symbol to be referenced.

-SYMBOL Creates an alias for a C/C++ symbol.
+SYMBOL Creates an alias for a C symbol.

-Table 16: Symbol control directives
+Table 18: Symbol control directives

+'''

-''' label BLOCK old_label, block_number
+label BLOCK old_label, block_number

 EXTERN symbol [,symbol] ...

 IMPORT symbol [,symbol] ...

 PUBLIC symbol [,symbol] ...

 PUBWEAK symbol [,symbol] ...

 REQUIRE symbol

-label SYMBOL "C/C++symbol" [,old_label] '''
+label SYMBOL "C_symbol" [,old_label]

+'''

 block_number Block number of the alias created by the SYMBOL directive.

-C/C++symbol create an alias for.

-Label to be used as an alias for a C/C++ symbol.

-old_label Alias created earlier by a SYMBOL directive.

-symbol Symbol to be imported or exported.
+C_symbol C symbol to create an alias for. label Label to be used as an alias for a C symbol. old_label Alias created earlier by a SYMBOL directive. symbol Symbol to be imported or exported.